sadit/SimilaritySearch.jl/joss/paper.md

  recall score             -                     1.0             0.81                     0.96
 ----------------------------------------------------------------------------------------------

-Table: Performance comparison of running several similarity search operations on MNIST dataset in our 32-core workstation. \label{tab/performance}
+Table: Performance comparison of running several similarity search operations on MNIST dataset in our 32-core workstation.
+Operations taking with small-time costs is desirable, while higher throughput $q/s$ and high recall scores (close to 1) are also desirable. \label{tab/performance}

 The reported recall score is the macro averaged recall of the 60k $k$ nearest neighbors sets computed by the `allknn` operation.
-The individual recall is computed as ${\# \text{ of actual } k \text{ nearest neighbors retrieved}}/{k}$ where the set of actual $k$ nearest neighbors is the intersection of the set of $k$ nearest neighbors computed by the brute force method and the index being compared.
+The individual recall is computed as ${\# \text{ of actual } k \text{ nearest neighbors retrieved}}/{k}$.
+The set of actual $k$ nearest neighbors is the intersection of the set of $k$ nearest neighbors computed by the brute force method and the index being compared, and it takes values between 0 and 1.
 This score is computed easily with the `macrorecall` function also implemented in `SimilaritySearch.jl`.

 Our implementations produce complete results when _exact_ indexes are used and will produce approximate results when approximate indexes are used.